Twin Peaks (East) from the Mt. Waterman Trail

 Between Three Points and Cloudburst Summit, the PCT generally parallels Angeles Crest Highway (Hwy 2), and crosses the highway several times.
 In general, the burn severity along the trail appeared to match the burn severity depicted in the NASA Ikhana BAER image and Angeles National Forest BAER Station Fire Soil Burn Severity Map.
 In the first two miles some trees were lost, but much of the forest in the immediate vicinity of the trail did not appear to be severely burned.

 That was not the case about a half mile west of Camp Glenwood, where the PCT crosses Hwy 2 and climbs up a hill.
 Here the burn severity was much higher, and most of the trees were killed.
-The trail was in good shape and it didn’t take long to get through this section and back into unburned forest.
+The trail was in good shape and it didn’t take long to get through this section and back into the unburned forest.
 Remarkably, Camp Glenwood was unscathed.

 The remaining 3 miles to Cloudburst Summit were not burned.
 Some trail work had been done on this stretch, as well as down in Cooper Canyon.
 As always, the running through Cooper Canyon was superb.
-At the PCT’s junction with the Burkhart Trail I turned right and climbed up to Buckhorn Campground, and then followed the camp entrance road up to Hwy 2.
-From here it was short jog west to the Mt.
+At the PCT’s junction with the Burkhart Trail, I turned right and climbed up to Buckhorn Campground, and then followed the camp entrance road up to Hwy 2.
+From here it was a short jog west to the Mt.
 Waterman Trail.

 Most of the forest of Jeffrey pine and incense cedar on the east side of Mt.
 Waterman was outside of the fire area, and it wasn’t until near the junction with trail 10W04, that some damage from the fire could be seen.
 It looked like spot fires had run up the mountain, burning primarily in the understory.
 The north face of Twin Peaks, across from Mt.
 Waterman, appeared to be unaffected by the fire.